sserhatacarr/PatikaPlus/src/Week10/Practice1.md

 -- Retrieve all data from all columns in the film table where length is not greater than 50 AND rental_rate is not 2.99 or 4.99.
 SELECT * FROM film WHERE length <= 50 AND rental_rate != 2.99 AND rental_rate != 4.99;
 ```
+## Note

+- Note
+  These queries are based on the DVD Rental database.
+You can download the database from [here](https://sp.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip).